YiDingg/YiDingg/Notes/Matlab/MatlabNotes(0)-Preparation.md

 # Matlab Notes (0): Preparation

+> [!Note|style:callout|label:Infor]
+Initially published at 21:53 on 2024-08-07 in Lincang.

 ## Intro

 I have been using Matlab for a while, but haven't made any notes on it yet.
 To document what I learned and help me review them in the future, I am taking Matlab Notes here.